ngchianglin/WebMonitor/README.md

 # Simple Monitoring for Web Changes Using Client-Side JavaScript

 ## Introduction
-A simple application that monitors for unauthorized web changes (eg. web defacements etc...) using client-side javascript and a Java application running on Google App Engine.
+A simple application that monitors for unauthorized web changes (e.g. web defacements etc...) using client-side javascript and a Java application running on Google App Engine.

 The application works like performance and analytics software where a piece of javascript is inserted or embedded into the web pages/web content being monitored.
-The javascript traverses the web document and calculate a sha256 hash that is sent to the App Engine application.
+The javascript traverses the web document and calculate a sha256 hash of the document content.
+External resources in the web document such as images, external javascript, css files are included in the hash calculation.
+If an image displayed in the document (e.g. using &lt;img&gt; tag) has been vandalized, the monitoring application will be able to detect this.

+The client-side javascript sends the sha256 hash to the backend application running on Google App Engine.
-If the hash is different from what is registered in the application datastore, an email alert will be sent.
-Optionally the application can be configured to instruct the javascript to redirect the browser to a specific error page.
+If the hash is different from what is stored in the application datastore, an email alert will be sent to the website administrator.
+Optionally the application can be configured to instruct the javascript to redirect the visitor browser to a specific error page.

+The redirection is a useful feature that can reduce the exposure time of a web defacement.
+While this is less effective than an in-line appliance which can block defaced content, it is an advantage over pure remote monitoring app which polls website for changes.

-The application can be used as an additional security measure to protect static web content.
+This simple monitoring application is a "hybrid" between an in-line solution and a remote monitoring solution.
+It can be used as an additional security measure to protect static web content.
+For example, it can be used together with a remote monitoring app.

 ## Building and Deployment